 - Bacon: Although there are recipes that allow you to cook the bacon ahead of time, you will use the bacon grease to sear the pork loin.

 - Jalapeno peppers: I found the best and easiest way to dice a jalapeno pepper is to stand it up on its end, holding the stem.
 Next, cut along the sides of the jalapeno until all you have left is the center core full of seeds!
 You will notice you will have 4-5 pieces of jalapeno that can now be easily chopped and diced!
-Throw away the core of seeds and you are ready to go!
+Throw away the core of seeds and you are ready to go.

-How to Make Jalapeno Popper Pork Loin
+How to Butterfly Pork Loin

 How to Stuff and Roll your Jalapeno Popper Pork Loin